 After construction and prior to receiving a Certificate of Compliance, certification that the Telecommunications Tower and related facilities have been installed with appropriate surge protectors, and have been grounded and bonded so as to protect persons and property from lightning strikes.

-The Applicant shall submit a completed Full EAF and a Visual EAF Addendum.
-The Board may require submission of a more detailed visual analysis based on the results of the Visual EAF Addendum.
-Applicants are encouraged to have pre-application conferences with the Town to address the scope of the required visual assessment
+The Applicant shall submit a completed Full EAF.
+The Board may require submission of a more detailed visual analysis based on the results of the Full EAF.
+Applicants are encouraged to have pre-application conferences with the Town to address the scope of the required visual assessment.

 A Visual Impact Assessment which shall at the Board’s request include: